 Saturday and Sunday from 1:30 to 3:30pm.

-Early morning Tea Runs go out on Monday, Tuesday, Wednesday and Thursday.
-People can get some breakfast - a hot tea and coffee, sandwiches and pastries to start the day.
+Early morning Tea Runs go out on Monday, Wednesday and Friday.
+People can get some breakfast - a hot tea and coffee, and food to start the day.

 The schedule is: